 Reporting is an integral part of monitoring and evaluation framework.
-The main objective of Monthly Monitoring Report is to update the Client about the activities carried out by the ME&IE Consultants during the reporting period.
+The main objective of MMR is to update the Client about the activities carried out by the ME&IE Consultants during the reporting period along with its procedures.

-4.2.1 Consultants Procedure for ME&IE Assignment
+Consultants Procedure for ME&IE Assignment

-The Consultants will carry out ME&IE of WCBA KP in two parts.
+The Consultants carried out ME&IE of WCBA KP in two parts.

-The First Part of monitoring will be through field visits and surveys of water storage reservoirs, micro-watersheds, check dams, tube-wells and agriculture tube-wells.
-The processes, timelines and physical progress against targets set in the Annual Work Plans (AWPs) will be marked.
-The monitoring activities include baseline, midline and end-line surveys.
+The First Part of monitoring is carried out through field visits and surveys of water storage reservoirs, micro-watersheds, check dams, tube-wells, etc. All water conservation activities under the project.
+The processes, timelines and physical progress against targets set in the Annual Work Plans (AWPs) are marked.
+The monitoring activities includes baseline, midline and end-line surveys.
 The water saving assessment will be simultaneously carried out with the improvement activities of construction of water storage tanks and installation of tube-wells.
 The economic benefits to the agriculture sector will also be estimated in addition to the impact evaluation on the stakeholders and economy as a whole.
 For each monitoring activity one or more checklist(s) will be developed based on planned SOPs (Modus Operandi) and timelines.
 The activities will be monitored according to the checklists.

 All the checklists will get approved from the client before executing in the field.
 Additional checklists will be devised if required.
-The outcome of the monitoring activities is expected in three states, i.e., the progress is on track, lagging behind or faster than planned.
+The outcome of the monitoring activities is expected in three states, i.e. the progress is on track, lagging behind or faster than planned.
 Reasons for lagging progress will be identified with possible solutions.
 In case of faster progress, good practices will be identified to replicate in the project.
 All the physical progress will be monitored for quality as well.